 The Bar’s History

-Established on December 5, 1933, the day prohibition was repealed, Sloppy Joe’s was the brainchild of Joe Russell, an entrepreneur who was operating a local speakeasy at the time.
+Established on December 5, 1933, the day prohibition was repealed, Sloppy Joe’s Key West was the brainchild of Joe Russell, an entrepreneur who was operating a local speakeasy at the time.
 Ernest Hemingway, a dear friend who was one of the many folks in town that viewed prohibition as ridiculous, was one of his customers who patronized his illegal operation when the need for scotch arose.
 At that time, the legendary watering hole was named The Blind Pig and was Russell’s first legitimate attempt as a saloon owner.
 He leased the run-down building for $3 a week and soon, the dive bar became a popular hang out for the island’s rowdier crowds.
 They could gamble, drink 15 cent whiskey and 10 cent shots of gin.
 Soon after, it was renamed The Silver Slipper.

 It wasn’t long after that Hemingway convinced Russell to rename the bar once more, this time to honor a bar in Havana owned by Jose Garcia that sold liquor and iced seafood.
 Because of the intense Havana heat, the floor of the bar was always wet with melted ice.
 This caused customers to complain that Jose was running a sloppy bar.
 And thus, the name Sloppy Joe’s was born.